 Transparent ceramics refer to polycrystalline materials with certain light transmittance prepared by ceramic technology, also known as optical ceramics.
 Compared with glass or resin optical materials, transparent ceramics are stronger, harder, more resistant to corrosion and high temperature, and can be used in extremely severe conditions.

-Producing high-performance single crystal optical components requires considerable time and effort as it must be cut from the ingot, which involves a considerable material loss in the processing.
-A high performance transparent ceramic parts can be produced by the ceramic forming method, which can meet the needs of small batch sample preparation, multi-variety preparation and mass production.
+Producing high-performance single-crystal optical components requires considerable time and effort as it must be cut from the ingot, which involves a considerable material loss in the processing.
+High-performance transparent ceramic parts can be produced by the ceramic forming method, which can meet the needs of small batch sample preparation, multi-variety preparation and mass production.

 Why are ceramics opaque?